Amy D. Waterman, PhD

 Clinical Research Scholar

-Greg Wilson is a clinical research scholar in The Patient Engagement, Disparities & Research Lab at the Houston Methodist Hospital’s Academic Institute.
+Greg Wilson is a clinical research scholar in The Patient Engagement Research Lab at the Houston Methodist Hospital’s Academic Institute.
 Greg graduated from UCLA in 2018 with a BS in Molecular, Cell, and Developmental Biology.
 He is currently a third-year medical student at Texas A&M Health Science Center College of Medicine, and is interested in pursuing a career in interventional radiology.
 While attending UCLA, he worked in a research lab dedicated to exploring factors that contribute to racial disparities in healthcare.
 He hopes to continue to learn more about healthcare disparities and contribute meaningful research to the field of kidney paired donation as a member of The Patient Engagement, Disparities & Research Lab.